kamilkisiela/apollo-angular/website/docs/development-and-testing/using-typescript.md

 ---
-title: Static Typing
+title: Using Apollo with TypeScript
+sidebar_title: Using TypeScript
 ---

 As your application grows, you may find it helpful to include a type system to assist in development.
 Apollo supports type definitions for TypeScript system.
-Both `apollo-client` and `apollo-angular` ship with definitions in their npm packages, so installation should be done for you after the libraries are included in your project.
+Both `@apollo/client` and `apollo-angular` ship with definitions in their npm packages, so installation should be done for you after the libraries are included in your project.